makeabilitylab/physcomp/sensors/photoresistors.md

 ### An improved auto-on nightlight circuit

-We are going to create an inverse relationship between ambient light levels and LED brightness by creating a voltage divider with the photoresistor.
-Yes, that's right, voltage dividers aren't just useful for hooking up variable resistors to microcontrollers. :)
+We are going to create an inverse relationship between ambient light levels and LED brightness by creating a voltage divider with the photoresistor and placing the LED in parallel with the photoresistor.
+Now, as the photoresistor resistance drops, the LED will get brighter.

 ![](assets/images/Photoresistor_WiringDiagramAndSchematicVoltageDivider_NoArduino_Fritzing.png)